Danielle9897/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/configuration/how-to-enable-optimistic-concurrency.dotnet.markdown

 # Session: How to Enable Optimistic Concurrency

 By default, optimistic concurrency checks are turned **off**.
 Changes made outside our session object will be overwritten.
-Concurrent changes to the same document will use the Last Write Wins strategy.
+Concurrent changes to the same document will use the Last Write Wins strategy so a lost update anomaly is possible with the default configuration of the [session](../../../client-api/session/what-is-a-session-and-how-does-it-work).

 You can enable the optimistic concurrency strategy either globally, at the document store level or a per session basis.
 In either case, with optimistic concurrency enabled, RavenDB will generate a concurrency exception (and abort all modifications in the current transaction) when the document has been modified on the server side after the client received and modified it.

-You can see the sample code below on the specific on
+The `ConcurrencyException` that might be thrown then upon `SaveChanges` call, needs to be handled by a caller.
+The operation can be retried
+(a document needs to be reloaded since it got changed meanwhile) or handle the error in a way that is suitable in a given scenario.

+{WARNING:  }
 Note that `UseOptimisticConcurrency` only applies to documents that has been _modified_ by the session.
 Loading documents `users/1-A` and `users/2-A` in a session, modifying
 `users/1-A` and then calling `SaveChanges` will succeed, regardless of the optimistic concurrency setting, even if `users/2-A` has changed in the meantime.
 If the session were to try to save to `users/2-A` as well with optimistic concurrency turned on, then an exception will be raised and the updates to both `users/1-A` and `users/2-A` will be cancelled.
+{WARNING/}

-Another option is to control optimistic concurrency per specific document.
+You can also control optimistic concurrency per specific document.
 To enable it, you can [supply a Change Vector to Store](../../../client-api/session/storing-entities).
 If you don't supply a 'Change Vector' or if the 'Change Vector' is null, then optimistic concurrency will be disabled.
 Setting the 'Change Vector' to an empty string will cause RavenDB to ensure that this document is a new one and doesn't already exists.